Austin Energy

 Austin Energy is a publicly owned utility providing electrical power to the city of Austin, Texas and surrounding areas.
 Established in 1895, the utility is a department of the City of Austin and returns its profits to the city's general fund to finance other city services.
-Austin Energy is the United States' 7th largest public utility, serving more than 500,000 customers and more than one million residents (as of 2019) within a service area of approximately 437 sqmi, including Austin, Travis County and a small portion of Williamson County.
+Austin Energy is the United States' 7th largest public utility, serving more than 500,000 customers and more than one million residents (as of 2019) within a service area of approximately 437 sqmi, including the Austin, Travis County and a small portion of Williamson County.

 Energy generation

 Austin Energy’s total generation capacity is more than 3,000 megawatts (MW), provided by a mixture of wind power, solar power, biomass, natural gas, nuclear power, and coal.
 All of Austin Energy's generation is sold into the ERCOT wholesale market; all of the retail load is served by purchasing power from ERCOT.

 Generation assets

 Austin Energy owns and operates two natural gas-fired power plants in the Austin area: the Decker Creek Power Station and the Sand Hill Energy Center.
 The utility also owns 50% of units 1 and 2 at the coal-fired Fayette Power Project in La Grange and 16% of the South Texas Nuclear Project in Bay City (near Houston).
 The STNP was the subject of a binding citizen referendum (November 3, 1981) to sell Austin's part in the project.
 STNP went online in 1986.
 No council has sold Austin's STNP, telling citizens that "no one wanted our 16 percent".

 Austin Energy's 2030 generation resource plan called for the retirement of its share in the coal-fired Fayette Power Project by the end of 2022, but multi-year negotiations with co-owner LCRA stalled in late 2021.